m4ttsch/omscs-notes-notes/machine-learning-trading/reinforcement-learning.md

 Remember from one of our earlier lessons where we talked about the present value and future value of money.
 One of the main points that we arrived at was that a dollar tomorrow is worth less than a dollar today.

-We can think about rewards in a similar fashion: a reward of $1 today is more valuable than a reward of $1 tomorrow.
+We can think about rewards in a similar fashion: a reward of one dollar today is more valuable than a reward of one dollar tomorrow.
 We can reformulate our expression above to incorporate the discounting of future rewards.
 That is, given a discount rate, $\gamma$, we want to maximize

 $$
 \sum_{i=1}^{\infty} \gamma^{i-1} * r_i